Configuring Service Bus

 A disabled Monitoring Configuration is clearly marked with a ban sign.
 Only disabled subscriptions can be Enabled.

-Disabled subscriptions have a ban sign to mark that the subscription is not actively monitored.
+Disabled subscriptions have a ban sign to indicate the subscription is not actively monitored.

 Click the checkbox to re-enable monitoring of Azure Service Bus related Resources.